Brasbredge History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Brasbredge research.
-Another 72 words (5 lines of text) are included under the topic Early Brasbredge History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 1428, 1428, 1590, 1547, 1553, 1558 and 1562 are included under the topic Early Brasbredge History in all our PDF Extended History products and printed products wherever possible.

 Brasbredge Spelling Variations